WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 </div>
 <br>

-Part II of this project will review the efficacy of following in order to help make the first step to getting treatment a little bit easier.:
+Part II of this project will review the efficacy of the following in order to help make the first step to getting treatment a little bit easier.:
 * SEO
 * PPC
 * A/B testing